The Witches (1990 film): Music

+Ending

 Dahl was incensed that Henson had changed his original ending in the script.
 As a gesture of conciliation, Henson offered to film two versions before he made his final choice: the book version where Luke remains a mouse, and the "happier" version where he is transformed back into a human.
 During the editing process, Dahl watched an early cut of the film with his original ending, and the final scene brought him to tears.
 However, Henson and Roeg decided to go with the "happier" ending, which resulted in Dahl stating that he would launch a publicity campaign against the film if his name was not removed from the credits.
 He was only dissuaded from this on the urging of Henson.

 Release

-The film was slated to be distributed by Lorimar Television, but when the company dissolved their theatrical distribution operation, it wound up sitting on the shelf for more than a year after filming was completed.
-The film premiered on 25 May 1990, in London and was scheduled to open the same day in the United States, but following Florida test screenings earlier that year Warner Bros. delayed the American release until August.
-The film took in $10,360,553 in the United States, and 266,782 in Germany.
+The Witches was slated to be distributed by Lorimar Television, but when the company dissolved their theatrical distribution operation, Lorimar Film Entertainment, it wound up sitting on the shelf for more than a year after filming was completed.
+The film eventually premiered in nine theaters in Orlando, Florida, and Sacramento, California, on February 10, 1990, to test it on American audiences.
+It premiered in London on May 25, 1990, and was scheduled to open the same day in the United States, but following the test screenings earlier that year, Warner Bros.
+Pictures delayed the American release until August 24.